Tweed Heads West

 Tweed Heads West features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 58.7% of all households, including 17.8% couples with children, 25.9% couples without children, and 13.9% single parent families.
 Non-family households constitute the remaining 41.3%, with lone person households at 36.5% and group households comprising 4.8%.
-The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.4.
+The median household size is 2.1 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households